upstream-se/guidebook-draft/docs/motivation/problem-space.md

 The longevity of software systems also implies that knowledge about original intent, design rationale, and governing assumptions is subject to gradual loss.
 As time passes, decisions made early in the system’s life may no longer be explicitly documented, remembered, or even recognized as decisions.
 This temporal distance between decision and consequence is a defining characteristic of long-lived software systems, and it fundamentally shapes how they must be governed and evolved.

-Recognizing software systems as long-lived entities is therefore essential to understanding the broader problem space addressed by the Upstream Siftware Engineering discipline.
+Recognizing software systems as long-lived entities is therefore essential to understanding the broader problem space addressed by Upstream Software Engineering as a discipline.
 Longevity is not an anomaly to be corrected, but a baseline condition that must be assumed.

+Recognizing software systems as long-lived entities naturally leads to a second foundational condition of the problem space: the fact that such systems are subject to continuous change throughout their lifetime.

 ## Continuous Change as a Baseline Condition

 Software systems do not evolve through isolated episodes of change separated by long periods of stability.
 Instead, change is a **baseline condition** under which software systems operate throughout their lifetime.

 Empirical and theoretical work on software evolution has shown that once a software system is deployed and used, it must continually adapt to remain useful.
+This observation is formalized in Lehman’s law of continuing change, which states that a system in a real-world environment must be continually adapted or it becomes progressively less satisfactory ([Lehman & Ramil, 2003](../resources/bibliography.md#lehman-ramil-2003)).
 Changes arise from multiple sources, including evolving user needs, organizational restructuring, regulatory requirements, technological advances, and interactions with other systems.
-As a result, software systems are rarely “finished” in any meaningful sense ([Lehman & Ramil, 2003](../resources/bibliography.md#lehman-ramil-2003)).

 Importantly, change is not necessarily driven by defects or failures.
 Even well-functioning software systems are subject to ongoing modification as their context changes.
 This observation challenges the implicit assumption—common in project-centric views—that stability is the normal state and change is an exception.
 In practice, the opposite is often true: stability is temporary, while change is continuous.